 Ten years later Tim Heyl is still thriving because he is generating business consistently.
 He is still growing his seller pipeline while looking to the future.

 Tim Heyl follows the KW training model down to a T. That is why he still applies the Keller Williams Leads, Listings and Leverage model.
 Early on his career, his team fell apart once and he had to make use of the leadership skills and 80/20 rule he learned in his KW training program.

 At KW Realty time is of value.
 As an agent, you have to generate 80% results while putting in 20% of your time in work.
 The other 20% business should be generated by putting in 80% work time.
 You need to take on a leadership role and delegate the 205 work to your team members.

 Again, when you have massive lead generation you should hire inside sales agents.
 When Tim Heyl’s team fell apart, he hired an inside sales agent to take over his lead generating activities.
 Then he focused his time on building his team from scratch.

 Hiring a team of inside sales agents, he was able to spend more time teaching and leveraging than on lead generation alone.
 He paid them a percentage of the sales they made along with their base pay.

-With the leadership skills, Tim Heyl developed from the KW training he leveraged the strength of his team to grow his business.
+With the leadership skills, Tim Heyl developed from the KW training he leveraged the strength of his team to grow his business with local and expansion teams.
 With his leadership skills, he focused more on creating a motivated and efficient team.

 Secret 5: Presenting a Direct Value Proposition